Beam Angle and Its Impact on Red Light Therapy Results

 What is the ideal distance from a red light therapy panel?

-• With a 60° beam angle LED, you might want to be closer, perhaps around 4 to 8 inches, to maximize the intensity without excessively diffusing the light.
+• With a 60° beam angle LED, you might want to be closer, perhaps around 4inches to 2 feet, to maximize the intensity without excessively diffusing the light.
 At this closer range, you harness more of the panel's power while still achieving a decent coverage area.

-• For a wide 90° beam angle LED, it's advisable to be as close as 4 inches.
+• For a wide 90° beam angle LED, it's advisable to be as close as 4 inches to 1 foot away.
 At this proximity, you ensure that the spread of the light doesn't dilute the intensity too much, which is essential to achieve the desired therapeutic effects.

 Beam angle determines the level of intensity at which the beam of red light from each bulb in a panel connects with your skin.
 Our TotalSpectrum series of panels with 6+ wavelengths are designed with 30 degrees or lesser beam angles to maximise penetration of light into your skin, even at comfortable distances.